vkondi/github-toolkit/README.md

 2. Generate a new token with the following scopes:
    - `public_repo` (for public repository access)
    - `user` (for user profile information)
-3. Add the token to your backend `.env` file:
+3. Add the token to your api `.env` file:
    ```
    GITHUB_TOKEN=your_token_here
    ```